notour/AirWarlock/README.md

 For all the people that have this plugin :
     - Display the shard's number
     - Display the ban target and timer
+    - Display Addon version and other warlock versions

 [In Dev] V2 :
 - TP list + auto tp on click